dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/metadata-use-case-guides.md

 ---
-title: "Common uses and scenarios for the Discovery API"
+title: "Use cases and examples for the Discovery API"
 id: "metadata-use-case-guides"
 sidebar_label: "Common uses and scenarios"
 ---